3cStudios/HonorFlightScreening/README.md

 A mobile-first web application for conducting medical and mobility screenings of veterans participating in Honor Flight programs.
 This digital form replaces paper-based interviews and provides a streamlined, professional interface for collecting essential health and safety information.

-## About Honor Flight

-Honor Flight is a non-profit organization dedicated to transporting America's veterans to Washington, D.C. to visit the memorials dedicated to their service.
-This screening form ensures veteran safety and comfort during these meaningful journeys.

 ## Features

 ### Core Functionality